-- 2.4.1 The objective of height zoning is to protect the aerodrome obstacle limitation surfaces OLS from intrusion by man-made objects and natural growth such as trees. - 2.4.2 This is done by the enactment of ordinances identifying height limits underneath the aerodrome obstacle limitation surfaces.
-Local authorities often identify height limits with their district plan that are underneath the aerodrome's OLS.
-The responsibility for enacting the enactment of such an the corresponding ordinances, such as local authority by-laws or plans to give effect to these limits, is a matter between the aerodrome operator and the local authority.

-- 2.4.3 To give effect to height zoning, a zoning map should be prepared for the guidance of the responsible local authority.
-The map is a composite, relating all zoning criteria to the ground level around the aerodrome.
-It should cover the aerodrome design obstacle limitation surfaces OLS and, where applicable, the take-off flight path for the aerodrome obstacle chart Type "A" and any PANS-OPS surfaces. - 2.4.4 Typical zoning ordinances include: - a statement of the purpose of, or need necessity for, the action.
-They include - a description of the obstacle limitation surfaces OLS which should conform to the aerodrome design surfaces and, if applicable, - the aerodrome obstacle chart Type "A" and the PANS-OPS surfaces.
-They also contain - a statement of allowable heights which should conform to the specifications for these surfaces.

-Provisions are made, in the ordinances, for a maximum allowable height, for existing non-conforming uses, for marking and lighting of obstacles and for appeals from the provision of the ordinance.
+- 2.4.1 The objective of height zoning is to protect the aerodrome obstacle limitation surfaces from intrusion by man-made objects and natural growth such as trees. - 2.4.2 Local authorities often identify height limits within their district plan that are underneath the aerodrome's obstacle limitation surfaces.
+The responsibility for enacting the corresponding ordinances, such as local authority by-laws or plans to give effect to these limits, is a matter between the aerodrome operator and the local authority. - 2.4.3 To give effect to height zoning, a zoning map or equivalent can be prepared for the guidance of the responsible local authority.
+The map can be a composite, combining the criteria for all relevant operational surfaces around the aerodrome.
+Its design should assure the local authority that any developments do not represent hazards to aviation without the appropriate consideration and mitigation of risk. - 2.4.4 Typical zoning ordinances include: - a statement of the purpose of, or need for, the action, - a description of the obstacle limitation surfaces which should conform to the aerodrome design surfaces and, if applicable, - the aerodrome obstacle chart Type "A" and the PANS-OPS surfaces - a statement of allowable heights which should conform to the specifications for these surfaces.
+Provisions should be made in the ordinances for a maximum allowable height, for existing non-conforming uses, for marking and lighting of obstacles and for appeals from the provision of the ordinance.